Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 Final Project: A Numerical Simulation of the 2D Kelvin-Helmholtz Instability Problem

-The final project investigates the Kelvin-Helmholtz Instability Problem, a fluid phenomena that develops at the interface of two flows with a non-zero shear velocity.
-(English: Strange patterns that develop between 2 parallel flows travelling at different velocities) I also experimented with different number crunching setups (e.g. grid sizes, etc)
+The final project investigates the Kelvin-Helmholtz Instability Problem, a flow instability that develops at the interface of two flows with a shear velocity.
+(Strange patterns that develop between 2 parallel flows travelling at different speeds) I also experimented with different number crunching setups (e.g. grid sizes, etc)

 Best Setup: 2D Navier-Stokes Equation in Vorticity Streamfunction formulation.
 Implemented RK4, RK5 and AB3 integration schemes.

-Props to Marcelo Chamecki for the awesome class, and long live the leapfrog,
+Props to Prof. Marcelo Chamecki for the awesome class, and long live the leapfrog, -AL

-~A

 ------------------------------------------------------------------